Research field: engineering Human Computer Interaction

 - To explore development and execution environments for ensuring UI quality at anytime.

-This includes the many faces of quality:
+This covers the many faces of quality:

 - Quality by design, including worth-centered design, creativity support tools and evaluation methods,